sattyamjjain/pyPantry/README.md

-# pyPantry: Your One-Stop Solution for Data Structures and Algorithms in Python
+# pyPantry: Your One-Stop Solution for  DSA, Design Patterns and etc. in Python

 `pyPantry` is a comprehensive Python library offering robust implementations of numerous data structures and algorithms.
 It serves as a reliable tool for educators, students, developers, and anyone keen on mastering or utilizing these foundational computer science concepts.